Setting Up Your Development Environment¶

 Once you run this command, you can use VSCode or Goland to add breakpoints and step through breakpoints in the code.
 Follow the instructions here to set up VSCode, and here to set up Goland to connect to the debugger.

-Once the debugger is running, you can view the app at http://localhost:2342/
+Once the debugger is running, you can view the app at http://localhost:2342/ and debug the code.

 Questions?